Warrior-47/intsec-group-project/README.md

 # INTSEC: Hardening Passoire Web Application

 This is a group project for the INTSEC course at Stockholm University.
-The idea of the project is to harden a web application full of vulnerabilities such that other groups are able to capture the flags that reside inside
+The idea of the project is to harden a web application full of vulnerabilities such that other groups are not able to capture the flags that reside inside.

 ## Phases
 There were three phases for the project: